vollenia/interactive_dashboard_CNN_news/README.md

 ## Analysis of the Months
+This chapter focuses on the analysis of the individual months.
+It contains plots that visualize the distribution of authorship, progression of publications as well as the density of dublications for each month contrasted against the whole year.
+While the plots for the year as a whole show a broad picture, the idea here is to be able to inspect individual components that make up this broad picture in more detail.

+### Distribution of Authorship
+Same as the analysis of authorship over the whole year, the data from each month is grouped into three classes (single, collaboration, unknown).
+While displaying these resuls in form of a pie chart would likely be a better fit, the overarching focus on the synergy between all plots for the monthly view required the use of a different type of visualization.

+- VIDEO BAR AUTHORSHIP

+### Publications Throughout the Month
+The publications of individual days are represented as bars which display furter information when interacted with.
+The interaction is triggered uppon a vertival overlap of the cursor with the positions of the individual bars, resulting in triggering the bars annotations by simply moving the cursor horizonatally across the plot.
+This appears to be a reasonable implementation given the horizonally stretched nature of the plot and the absence of overlapping lines.

+- VIDEO BAR MONTH PUBLICATIONS

+### Density of Publications

 ## Dashboard
 The dashboard consists of two main pages where the first page displyas the _Year_ view and the second the _Months_ view with their corresponding plots.
 The user can switch freely between the two pages using the widget located under _Settings_ in the sidebar.